 - STEP ONE- FILE CLAIM VIA GB HOTLINE.
 If your facilities suffer damage from any storm event (Hurricane or not).
-Your first step is to file the claim with our Third-Party Claim Administrator Gallagher Bassett.
-Call 1-844-220-5076 reference our client # 060001 and provide the information the interviewer requests. - STEP TWO CALL DAVID PRADA- 305-951-4058 (mobile).
-After starting the claim process via Step One, your call to David Prada will activate the disaster relief response with our designated First Responder and Disaster Relief Services.
-DO NOT CALL YOUR CONTRACTOR, OR ATTEMPT TO MAKE PERMANENT REPAIRS WITHOUT PRIOR COORDINATION AND APPROVAL FROM THE ARCHDIOCESE OF THE MIAMI BUILDING AND PROPERTY OFFICE. - After completing the two steps above, you can proceed to do the following: - Start the cleanup immediately.
+Your first step is to file the claim with our Third Party Claim Administrator Gallagher Bassett.
+Call 1-800-376-2561, reference our client # 060001, and provide the information the interviewer requests. - STEP TWO CALL DAVID PRADA- 305-951-4058.
+After starting the claim process via Step One, your call to David Prada will activate the disaster relief response with our designated First Responder, BMS CAT Disaster Relief Services.
+DO NOT CALL YOUR OWN CONTRACTOR, OR ATTEMPT TO MAKE PERMANENT REPAIRS WITHOUT PRIOR COORDINATION AND APPROVAL FROM THE ARCHDIOCESE OF MIAMI BUILDING AND PROPERTY OFFICE.

+After completing the two steps above, you can proceed to do the followings:

+- Start the clean up immediately.
 Work in small areas; clean up; move on; show progress daily.
-Document all progress daily. - Make only the necessary repairs to avoid further damage.
-Do not attempt permanent repairs without coordination with the Archdiocese of Miami Building and Property Office. - Keep receipts for all expenses incurred.
-Detailed estimates for permanent repair should be obtained.
+Document all progress on a daily basis. - Make only the necessary repairs to avoid further damage.
+Do not attempt no permanent repairs without coordination with the Archdiocese of Miami Building and Property Office. - Keep receipts for all expenses incurred.
+Detailed estimates on permanent repair should be obtained.
 Documentation is extremely important and must be taken seriously since this information is critical for FEMA submittals and reimbursement.
-If you do not have proper receipts for repair expenses, you will not be eligible for reimbursement. - No building or structure shall be made available for use unless it has been determined by the ADOM Building & Properties Office that it is structurally sound. - Debris should be removed from entranceways to provide a safe atmosphere.
-Beware of fallen power lines and other hazards when removing debris. - Consideration must be given to facility security.
+Do not expect to be reimbursed if you do not have proper receipts for incurred repair expenses. - No buildings or structures should be made available for use unless it is determined to be structurally sound by the ADOM Building & Properties Office. - Debris should be removed from entrance ways to provide a safe atmosphere.
+Beware of fallen power lines and other hazards when removing debris. - Consideration must be given as to facility security.
 If significant damage has occurred, there is a risk of looting and theft.
-If facilities cannot be properly secured, consideration should be given to contracting a Security Guard Company.
-ADOM employees or volunteers should NOT be utilized for this purpose. - Compensation Related to Parish, School, or Archdiocesan Entity Closure Due to Named Storm (Tropical Storm or Hurricane) or Natural Disaster (Refer to page 34).
+If facilities cannot be properly secured, consideration should be given to contract a Security Guard Company.
+ADOM employees or volunteers should NOT be utilized for this purpose.

-Upon notification, an Archdiocesan Hurricane Management Team will visit your facility when it is safe to travel to guide and assist you with the recovery and restoration process.
+Upon notification, an Archdiocesan Hurricane Management Team will visit your faciltiy when it is safe to travel in order to guide and assist you with the recovery and restoration process.